v6d-io/v6d/docs/tutorials/kubernetes/using-vineyard-operator.rst

         REVISION: 1
         TEST SUITE: None
         NOTES:
-        Thanks for installing VINEYARD-OPERATOR:0.11.4, release at namespace: vineyard-system, name: vineyard-operator.
+        Thanks for installing VINEYARD-OPERATOR, release at namespace: vineyard-system, name: vineyard-operator.

         To learn more about the release, try: